Testing SOAP Web Services¶

 Log("Resp: "+WebServicesSOAP.RequestProperties.requestPayLoad);

-In the example above, the same object "WebServicesSOAP" is being used with DoExecute
+object is used with DoExecute

-with different SOAP methods passed as the first parameter ("Connection_Authenticate", "Book_Retrieve", "Book_Insert").
+and different SOAP methods passed as the first parameter ("Connection_Authenticate", "Book_Retrieve", "Book_Insert").

 Generating Rapise SOAP Test Scripts¶

 button.
-That will generate the following:
+This generates the following:

-button, the following will be generated:
+button, the following is generated:

 WebServicesSOAP.DoExecute('Connection_Authenticate', {"userName":"librarian","password":"librarian"});